KUL-recon-lab/teaching_notebooks/README.md

 # teaching_notebooks
-repository for ipython notebooks used for teaching

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/KUL-recon-lab/teaching_notebooks/HEAD)

+Collection of ipython notebooks used for teaching.
+You can run all notebooks online without installing python by clicking on the link to Binder above.